The Best Cat Collars in the UK (That Actually Stay On)

-If you’re a cat parent, you’ll know that collars have a habit of disappearing into the great unknown.
-My cat Kobe treats them less like essential safety equipment and more like a unique way to make me repeatedly spend money replacing them.
 Every month or so he will inevitably return from one of his nighttime adventures with a bare neck, where before he was wearing a collar.
 The good news is that at least they’re coming off easily and not causing a safety issue during what I presume to be his wild and mischievous antics (alternative theory: he’s absolutely enormous and probably tries to squeeze through gaps that are far too small for him).

 So because this ridiculous game of collar replacement really can’t continue, I’ve been on a bit of a mission: researching cat collars that actually stay on (but will come off if he’s stuck) and that won’t irritate a cat who spends half his life outdoors.
 From breakaway designs to tracking options and materials that can survive a cat who occasionally lives life at full throttle, this is what I’ve learnt in the quest for the holy grail of cat collars.

-The top 8 Kinship-reviewed cat collars
+Our top Kinship-reviewed picks for cat collars

 Our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.